+Dr Jason Loveridge

+B.SC(Hons), PhD, FRSM

+Position:

-Dr Jason Loveridge Position: Director - Non-Executive (appointed 7 February 2013)
+Director - Non-Executive

+(appointed 7 February 2013)
-B.Sc, PhD, FRSM Experience: Dr. Loveridge FRSM has a Ph.D. in Biochemistry, a B.Sc. in Biochemistry and Microbiology (Class II/I Honours) and is a Fellow Royal Society of Medicine.

-Dr. Loveridge has been working with young, growth orientated businesses in the biotech and medtech industries for over 20 years.
+Dr Loveridge FRSM has a PhD in Biochemistry, a B.Sc in Biochemistry and Microbiology (Class II/I Honours) and is a Fellow of the Royal Society of Medicine.
+Dr Loveridge has been working with young, growth orientated businesses in the biotech and medtech industries for over 20 years.
 As an active venture investor he established a lengthy track record of successful participation in European, US and Israeli based healthcare companies.
-Based in Europe he also has considerable international experience at board level and a particular interest in business development, mergers & acquisitions.
+Based in Europe he also has considerable international experience at board level and a particular interest in business development, mergers and acquisitions.

-Other current directorships:

 CEO Parvulus Suisse SA

 CEO Genable Technologies Ltd.

 Gerant WARAMBI Sarl

 JDS Biopharma Pty.
 Ltd

 Anaconda Pharma SAS

 Parvulus Medical SAS

-Former directorships in last 3 years:

-None

-Special responsibilities:

 Member of the Audit Committee

 Member of the Remuneration Committee

 Mrs Naomi Haydari B.Bus, B SSc, CPA Position: Company Secretary (appointed 19 March 2012)

-2.240, 2 000, 01 7 Experience: Mrs Haydari has experience in managing the financial obligations of ASX listed corporations across a diverse range of industries.
+Mrs Haydari has experience in managing the financial obligations of ASX listed corporations across a diverse range of industries.

-Mrs Haydari holds a Business Degree (Accounting), a Social Science Degree, is a qualified
+Mrs Haydari holds a Business Degree (Accounting), a Social Science Degree, is a qualified CPA and is currently completing her MBA at Deakin University.